mikehostetler/amplify/store/readme.md

 * `key`: Identifier for the value being stored.
 * `value`: The value to store.
 The value can be anything that can be serialized as JSON.
-* [options]: a set of key/value pairs that relate to settings for storing the value.
+* [`options`]: A set of key/value pairs that relate to settings for storing the value.

 	amplify.store( string key )